RichMorin/codeq-cookbook/README.md

 Basically, they contain Clojure-based queries and rules for use with Codeq.
 With this as inspiration, I have created this (WIP!)
 "Codeq Cookbook".

-I plan to edit selected examples from codeq-playground (and elsewhere) into wiki pages, adding information about caveats, idioms, motivation, use, etc.
+I have edited query examples from codeq-playground into [wiki pages], adding information about caveats, idioms, motivation, use, etc.
 Each page will be formatted as a standardized set of sections (reminiscent of Unix man pages).